guardian/ssm-scala/README.md

 ```
 Usage: ssm [cmd|repl|ssh] [options]

-  -p, --profile <value>    the AWS profile name to use for authenticating this execution
+  -p, --profile <value>    The AWS profile name to use for authenticating this execution
-  -i, --instances <value>  specify the instance ID(s) on which the specified command(s) should execute
+  -i, --instances <value>  Specify the instance ID(s) on which the specified command(s) should execute
-  -t, --tags <value>       search for instances by tag e.g. '--tags app,stack,stage'
+  -t, --tags <value>       Search for instances by tag e.g. '--tags app,stack,stage'
   -r, --region <value>     AWS region name (defaults to eu-west-1)

 Command: cmd [options]
-execute a single (bash) command, or a file containing bash commands
+Execute a single (bash) command, or a file containing bash commands
-  -c, --cmd <value>        a bash command to execute
+  -c, --cmd <value>        A bash command to execute
-  -f, --file <value>       a file containing bash commands to execute
+  -f, --file <value>       A file containing bash commands to execute

 Command: repl
-run SSM in interactive/repl mode
+Run SSM in interactive/repl mode

-Command: ssh
+Command: ssh [options]
-create and upload a temporary ssh key
+Create and upload a temporary ssh key
+  -a, --any <value>        Indicates whether the command should run on any single instance
 ```

 The general syntax is